LightningPeach/lnd-gc-deploy/README.md

     ```
     kubectl create -f lnd-pod.yml
     ```
-13. You now can get data to connect lnd in 2 ways:
+13. You can get data to connect lnd in 2 ways:

-    13.1 By generating qr code and scan it from mobile.
+    13.1 By generating qr code and scanning it from mobile.

        To generate qr run:

        ```
        ./display-qr.sh
        ```

-    13.2 By getting all data manualy and write them into input fields.
+    13.2 By getting all data manualy and adding it to input fields.

-       Get your external IP (forth column) for service lnd-pod by running:
+       Get your external IP (fourth column) for service lnd-pod by running:
        ```
        ./show-host.sh
        ```
        You can copy and paste it as host to your signup form in the LightningPeach wallet.

        To get tls.cert run:

        ```
        kubectl exec lnd-pod -- cat /root/.lnd/tls.cert
        ```

        To get macaroon hex run:
        ```
        kubectl exec lnd-pod -- xxd -p /root/.lnd/data/chain/bitcoin/testnet/admin.macaroon | tr -d '[:space:]'